NIFK14026U Entrepreneurship and Innovation

 The course introduces students with little or no background in business studies to theories and tools for entrepreneurship and innovation management that can assist them in idea development and realization.
 To combine the process with own world perspectives, students will build venture teams and develop their own venture idea that addresses a challenge connected to their fields of study.
 In particular, students will be encouraged to pay attention to unresolved problems and new opportunities in their academic environments in order to find inspiration for the development of a business idea.
 Business ideas are not limited to new products or new for-profit ventures, but may include any type of innovation in a new or existing for- or non-profit setting.

 At the beginning of the course, a team formation process will be initiated.
 Based on interests and competences, students will join venture teams consisting of approximately 5 students, ideally reflecting a diversity of disciplines and backgrounds.
 The course itself will then include theory input and insights from practitioners, but will have a strong focus on team project work and feedback sessions.
-Theory sessions will include an introduction to innovation and entrepreneurship theories and B) innovation management frameworks and tools that can be applied in new ventures or existing organizations (e.g., creativity techniques, innovation process models, design thinking, business modelling including sustainable business models).
+Theory sessions will include an introduction to innovation and entrepreneurship theories, as well as innovation management frameworks and tools that can be applied in new ventures or existing organizations (e.g., creativity techniques, innovation process models, design thinking, business modelling including sustainable business models).
 Through project group work, in-class exercises, and interaction with stakeholders, students will work in their “venture teams” and apply theories and tools to develop venture ideas.

 Learning Outcome